willamowius/check_h323_tls/readme.txt

 To compile use H323Plus and PTLib and say "make optnoshared".

+Technically we are using "H.323 over H.460.17 over TLS" here, as supported by Innovaphone as "H.323/TLS" or in the GNU Gatekeeper with H.460.17 and TLS enabled.

 Usage: check_h323_tls [options] host

-Without options, the plugin will establish a TLS connection without a TLS certificate of its own.
-If the server requires a client certificate (like Innovaphone servers), you need to set it with --tls-cert, --tls-privkey and --tls-passphrase.
+Without options, the plugin will establish a TLS connection without a TLS certificate of it's own.
+If the server requires a client certificate (like Innovaphone servers or GnuGk with RequireRemoteCertificate=1), you need to set it with --tls-cert, --tls-privkey and --tls-passphrase.

 Example:
 check_h323_tls --tls-cert /path/to/cert.pem --tls-privkey /path/to/key.pem --tls-passphrase secret 1.2.3.4